-Self-reflection and self-awareness (GBM 3.9) By the end of this level of this Primary: A2, A 3, ILO3, Reflective journal / HIGH1106 programme the students will be able Workshops, A4 ILO4 portfolio Personal HIGH1102 to demonstrate for a threshold pass: Lectures Case Studies Development Plan HIGH1100 Show understanding of the legal system in relation to business Group Projects organisations.
-Demonstrate Work Based Learning, Feedback and awareness of customer and Role Play, appraisal with business relationship management.
-Lecture, tutorials placement Work as an effective member of a Secondary/ organisation. team, communicate with colleagues, Supplementary: Examinations take personal responsibility, be self- Seminars, Discussions Written aware and self-manage in terms of feedback Assessments time planning and personal behaviour.
-IT exercises to test benaviour. relevant skills.
-An explanation for embedding Employ programme: Employment related skills are primarily These are embedded through monitor assessment, feedback from organisati y taught through the Professic ed and supported WBL place onal Practice r ments and as nodule in lect sessed throug ures, workshops and s eminars.
-Practical Skills: Successful application in the workplace of a range of skills learnt through the programme.
-(FHEQ) Communication and information technology- the comprehension and use of relevant communication and information technologies for application in Business and Management.
+Self-reflection and self-awareness (GBM 3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Show understanding of the legal system in relation to business organisations.
+Demonstrate awareness of customer and business relationship management.
+Work as an effective member of a team, communicate with colleagues, take personal responsibility, be selfaware and self-manage in terms of time planning and personal behaviour.
+Primary: Workshops, Lectures Case Studies Group Projects Work Based Learning, Role Play, Lecture, tutorials Secondary/ Supplementary: Seminars, Discussions feedback A2, A 3, A4 ILO3, ILO4 Reflective journal / portfolio Personal Development Plan Feedback and appraisal with placement organisation.
+Examinations Written Assessments IT exercises to test relevant skills.
+HIGH1054 HIGH1102 HIGH1100 An explanation for embedding Employ programme: Employment related skills are primarily These are embedded through monitore assessment, feedback from organisation Practical Skills: Successful application in the workplace of a range of skills learnt through the programme.
+(FHEQ) Communication and information technology- the comprehension and use of relevant communication and r taught through the Profession and supported WBL placer nal Practice m nents and ass nodule in lect sessed throug ures, workshops and s eminars.

+application in Business and Management.
 (GBM 3.7, 3.9) Numeracy and quantitative skills including data analysis(GBM 3.9) Customer Service skills By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Use a range of standard IT systems and software within defined contexts to communicate, manipulate data prepare spread sheets, presentations and written reports.
 Present information to an audience recognising its requirements and the limits of its knowledge Primary: Workshops, Practical tasks, Online learning through VLE Case Studies.
 Secondary/ Supplementary: None A3, A4, A5 ILO2, ILO3, ILO4, ILO5 Written communication IT exercises to test relevant skills.
-Case study analysis Numeracy tasks (on-line) Investigation of data sets Work Based Learning appraisal HIGH1106 HIGH1104 HIGH1102 HIGH1100 An explanation for embedding Practica Practical skills are taught within worksh Practical and computer based assessm ops, seminars, VLE online e xercises, form ative assess and responses to change.
+Case study analysis Numeracy tasks (on-line) Investigation of data sets Work Based Learning appraisal HIGH1054 HIGH1037 HIGH1102 HIGH1100 and responses to change.
 Within this framework show knowledge of a range of sectors including markets, customers, strategy, people, organisations process and cross sector issues current such as micro and macro-economics.
-(GBM 31- 3.7) Show detailed knowledge of well- established principles of marketing.
+(GBM 31-3.7) Show detailed knowledge of well-established principles of marketing.
 (SEEC 2010) Demonstrate knowledge and understanding of the main principles of Business and Management including economics and human resource management.
 (FHEQ) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Identify, compare and evaluate key theories, concepts and agreed best practices in different areas of Business and Management such as economics, finance, leadership, human resource management, operational management, and problem analysis.
 Show understanding of how these have developed.
 Primary: Lectures, seminars, workshops, directed independent study, academic tutorials, learning from work experience.
 Secondary/ Supplementary: Guest speakers, case studies, individual and group research.
-A1, A4 ILO1, ILO4 Coursework Written Reports Essays Presentations In-class tests HIGH2105 HIGH2100 HIGH2101 HIGH2102 HIGH2105 HIGH2103
+A1, A4 ILO1, ILO4 Coursework Written Reports Essays Presentations In-class tests HIGH2043 HIGH2057 HIGH2058 HIGH2042 HIGH2043 HIGH2103